prediqtiv/prediqtiv.github.io/trades-get/README.md

 ****Manage versions before making changes!!****

+### 2017-06-07 ~ Theo

+* More runs and fixes with Alpha Vantage
+* Code cleanup and streamlining
+* Still getting fails with triggers not triggering

 ### 2017-06-05 ~ Theo

 * Doing some trial runs with Alpha Vantage: looks like servers got overloaded